lightbug-io/docs/devices/api/messages/overview-device-ux.md

 - 3: Page ID: An ID for the page being interacted with or updated.

+## Screen

+The screen on devices that accept screen updates is currently a 122x250 pixel monochrome eink display.

 ## Page IDs

 The Page ID should be provided when updating screens if the screen should be redrawn (ie, you are actually displaying a new page)